 Death of a salesman

 In 2016 we learned that Gray had cancer.
 People talk about hard-fought battles against this awful disease.
 But Gray was having none of it.
 He defied the illness with his curmudgeonly and caustic ‘Aint Dead Yet’ sarcasm.
 We went through Life 2.0 and Life 3.0.
 He ran a marathon just to spite the Big C. But then he went quiet.
 There were no more ‘in yer face, cancer’ Facebook posts as he struggled to eat or even breathe.
 And he passed away on 17th July 2017.

 His Facebook page bore the thankful memories of over 450 people that he had helped in some shape or form over his 56 short years.
 They were from all walks of life and across the UK.
 His keyboard had reached them all if he couldn’t make it in person.
 His great gift was selling a dream and facilitating the reality.

-For myself, 4 people are now employed full time at Lollipop thanks to his generosity… and nagging.
+For myself, the 3 Lollies and 2 support freelancers now have work thanks to his generosity… and nagging.